 Step 1: Prepare Your Shirt

-Wash and dry your T-shirt.
+Before you bleach shirts, first wash and dry your T-shirt.
 This step is important to remove any coating the manufacturer may have added to the shirt.

 Step 2: Make a DIY Stencil or Use My Free SVG Files